bitfireAT/cert4android/README.md

 cert4android is an Android library for managing custom certificates which has been developed for [DAVdroid](https://davdroid.bitfire.at).
-Feel free to use it on your own open-source app.
+Feel free to use it in your own open-source app.

 Discussion: https://forums.bitfire.at/category/7/transport-level-security

+# Features

+* uses a service to manage custom certificates
+* supports multiple threads and multiple processes (for instance, if you have an UI and a separate `:sync` process which should share the certificate information)

-## License
+# License

 Copyright (C) bitfire web engineering (Ricki Hirner, Bernhard Stockmann).